sivertheisholt/BOP3000/source/includes/apps/_app.md

 }
 ```

-This endpoint retrieves a single app
+This endpoint retrieves a specific app

 ### HTTP Request